 Lock-In: The Most-Misunderstood Feature of PACE

-Under 42 CFR § 460.164(b), a PACE participant may receive only those services authorized by the PACE Interdisciplinary Team.
+A PACE participant may receive only those services authorized by the PACE Interdisciplinary Team.
 Use of any non-PACE provider, even one's prior primary care doctor, without IDT pre-authorization is at the participant's expense and is NOT covered by Medicare or Medicaid.
+Confirm the exact terms in your signed PACE enrollment agreement, which is where the organization spells out its own authorization rules.

 This is because Medicare and Medicaid have already paid the PACE organization the full capitation; they will not pay again for services rendered by a non-PACE provider to a PACE participant.